Minnesota Regulatory Process

 Final EIS

 The EIS evaluates potential effects on land use, including agricultural operations and residences, water resources, natural habitats and other environmental factors.
-Suggested alternative routes must be specific, with defined start and end points, and can range from minor adjustments to entirely different paths.
+Proposed system alternatives should still meet the project’s purpose and need.
+Proposed route alternatives can include minor alignment shifts as well as longer route alternatives, but should have the same start and end points as the project.
 Following this process, the MPUC publishes a decision outlining the topics and route alternatives that will be included in the EIS.

 The Draft EIS will be published and made available for public review and comment.

-After the Draft EIS is published, an Administrative Law Judge (ALJ) will hold public hearings throughout the project area, with a public comment period, to receive comments on the routes under review, and how potential impacts of the project could be addressed.
+After the Draft EIS is published, an Administrative Law Judge (ALJ) will hold public hearings throughout the project area, with a public comment period, to receive comments on the project, how potential impacts of the project could be addressed, and what conditions should be required for the project to move forward.
 Advance notice of these public hearings will be provided via mail and newspaper advertisements.
-The ALJ then prepares a report summarizing the overall record and writes a report and recommendation to the MPUC, including recommendations about what route should be selected and conditions that should be included in the route permit.
+The ALJ then prepares a report summarizing the overall record and writes a report and recommendation to the MPUC, including recommendations about what route should be selected and conditions that should be included in the RP.

 The MPUC publishes the Final EIS.